What is information governance?

 Prioritize IG activities

 IG plans aren't created overnight, so it's critical to address the most pressing issues first.
 The data assessment described above should drive the prioritization of initial IG activities.
 For example, if the audit reveals a preponderance of decentralized data stored randomly across a bevy of shared drives, a good first step might be to create a data map that connects employees to the data sources with which they most frequently interact.
 Likewise, if the initial assessment reveals a large accumulation of unnecessary backup tapes, the IG plan should place greater emphasis on developing and executing a better defensible deletion policy, ridding the company of data it no longer needs.
 Every organization has its own unique set of challenges.
 Prioritize IG activities based on the specific data environment.

 While select members of the organization will define the IG program, its ultimate success rests on the larger workforce actually executing on the plan.
 Training is essential.
 Employees have to know how the individual policies and procedures impact their day-to-day activities.
 It's also important to communicate why the program matters and what it's designed to accomplish so that employees better appreciate the need to make changes.

 Develop enforcement criteria and follow through

-Training is crucial, but achieving 100 percent employee compliance without a strong enforcement structure is wildly unrealistic.
+Training is crucial, but achieving 100 percent employee compliance without a strong enforcement structure is unrealistic.
 The best way to enforce the IG program is by conducting random, periodic audits of employee compliance and working with business unit leaders to establish firm corrective measures for non-compliance.

 How will you demonstrate the effectiveness of the IG program?
 What are the key metrics to track?
 These considerations should be part of the IG planning phase.
 Project champions should develop targets and desired outcomes, and define how those will be measured early in the process.